Don't miss this great event and purchase your tickets now!

 Scalable Vector Graphics 1pm CT

-by Marc Grabanski, jQuery Specialist
+by Marc Grabanski, Creator of Frontend Masters

 In this session, we’ll walk through the essential building blocks of SVG (Scalable Vector Graphics).
 Then we’ll dive into transforms and matrices and how to manage the transform stack.
 We’ll also learn how to script against SVG.